 Half of the volunteers will be asked to use the StandingTall-Plus program at home, while the other half will be asked to continue with their usual activities.
-Both groups will have access to our online Health Education Program.
-All volunteers will undergo tests of their physical, affective and cognitive status.
+All volunteers will undergo assessments of their physical and cognitive status.

 • are 65 years or older